 The first aider will inform parents of any accident or injury sustained by a pupil, and any first aid treatment given, on the same day, or as soon as reasonably practicable.

 5.4 Reporting to Ofsted and child protection agencies

 The Head will notify Ofsted of any serious accident, illness or injury to, or death of, a pupil while in the school’s care.
 This will happen as soon as is reasonably practicable, and no later than 14 days after the incident.

 The Head will also notify LA of any serious accident or injury to, or the death of, a pupil while in the school’s care.

-All school staff can undertake first aid training if they would like to.
+All school staff are able to undertake first aid training if they would like to.